 To summarize, to prevent or treat sarcopenia:

 • Get adequate high quality proteins from a variety of sources as well as adequate calories.
 Avoid excessive animal protein and cereal grain intakes while increasing the intake of fruits and vegetables.

 • Get regular blood work on all major hormones after the age of 40 and discuss with a medical professional if HRT is indicated.

 • Add supplements such as: creatine, vitamin D, whey protein, acetyl-l-carnitine, glutamine, and buffering agents such as potassium bicarbonate.

 • Exercise regularly – with an emphasis on resistance training – a minimum of 3 times per week.

 I’m going to conclude this article the way most people would start it, with the good news and the bad news.
 The bad news is, millions of people will suffer from a mostly avoidable loss of functionality and will become weak and frail as they age from a severe loss of muscle mass.
 The good news is that you don’t have to be one of those people.
 One thing is very clear: it’s far easier, cheaper, and more effective to prevent sarcopenia – or at least greatly slow its progression – than it is to treat it later in life.
 Studies have found, however, that it’s never too late to start – so don’t be discouraged if you are starting your sarcopenia fighting program later in life.
-People following my programs for either weight loss or weight gain (in the form of muscle…) will be following the proper guidelines for avoiding sarcopenia.
+People following my (Now Free!) program for weight gain (in the form of muscle…) will be following the proper guidelines for avoiding sarcopenia.

 CDC guide to resistance training for older adults: http://www.cdc.gov/nccdphp/dnpa/physical/growing_stronger/spotlight.htm